 Rule 5160:1-3-05.10 | Medicaid: household goods and personal effects as resources.

-(A) This rule describes the treatment of household goods and personal effects for the purposes of determining eligibility for medical assistance.
+(A) This rule describes the treatment of household goods and personal effects for the purpose of determining eligibility for medical assistance.

 (B) Definitions.

-(3) "Personal effects, for the purpose of this rule, are other personal property normally held and recognized as incidental items intended for personal use by one or more household members.
-Such items include clothing, personal jewelry, pets, personal care items musical instruments, books, or items of cultural or religious significance.
+(3) "Personal effects," for the purpose of this rule, are items of personal property normally held and recognized as incidental items intended for personal use by one or more household members.
+Such items include clothing, personal jewelry, pets, personal care items, musical instruments, books, or items of cultural or religious significance.

 (C) Household goods and personal effects are excluded as resources.

-(D) Items acquired or are held for their value or as an investment are not considered personal effects and are countable resources.
-Such items can include but are not limited to gems, jewelery that is not worn or held for family significance, collectibles, or animals for investment purposes.
+(D) Items acquired or held for their value or as an investment are not considered household goods or personal effects and are countable resources.
+Such items can include but are not limited to gems, jewelry that is not worn or held for family significance, collectibles, or animals for investment purposes.

-(1) The current market value is the countable resource amount.
+(1) The fair market value is the countable resource amount.

-(2) If there is an encumbrance on the items, the equity value is the countable resource amount.
+(2) When there is an encumbrance on the items, the equity value is the countable resource amount.